AlexOrlek/bacterialBercow/README.md

 # FAQ

 * **Why is the tool called bacterialBercow?**
-At the time of writing, [John Bercow](https://en.wikipedia.org/wiki/John_Bercow) is the [Speaker of the House of Commons](https://en.wikipedia.org/wiki/Speaker_of_the_House_of_Commons_(United_Kingdom)), responsible for bringing order to UK parliamentary debates in [unruly times](https://www.youtube.com/watch?v=EY7EIZl4raY).
+At the time of writing, [John Bercow](https://en.wikipedia.org/wiki/John_Bercow) is the [Speaker of the House of Commons](https://en.wikipedia.org/wiki/Speaker_of_the_House_of_Commons_(United_Kingdom)); he is responsible for bringing order to UK parliamentary debates in [unruly times](https://www.youtube.com/watch?v=EY7EIZl4raY), and does so by yelling "Order!
+Ordeerr!".
 As I explained in my "Ordering the mob" paper, these are unruly times for bacterial researchers too - faced with a deluge of sequence data available via NCBI and from in-house sequencing projects.
 * **How do the methods of bacterialBercow differ from previously published methods for retrieving and curating NCBI plasmids?**
 I previously published a similar method for plasmid curation ([Orlek _et al._ 2017](https://www.ncbi.nlm.nih.gov/pubmed/28286183)), but compared with bacterialBercow, the methods in the paper differ in several key ways:
     * I used [MLST](https://pubmlst.org/general.shtml) rather than rMLST to filter chromosomal accessions.
 MLST loci are more limited as a chromosomal marker since MLST schemes cover fewer taxa.